Latest guidance for people with Crohn’s and Colitis on level of risk of complications from COVID-19, and what you should do as a result.

 I've been asked to shield - what can I do?

-If you are advised to shield, you should stay home as much as possible and try to stick to the following guidlines:
+If you are advised to shield by your healthcare professional, or via a government letter, you should stay home as much as possible and try to stick to the following guidlines:

 - Work from home.
 If this isn't possible, you may be eligible for Statutory Sick Pay (SSP) or Employment Support Allowance (ESA)